 XXVI.
-And be it further enacted, That before any Sugar, Coffee, Cocoa, Nuts, Spirits, or Mahogany shall be shipped for Exportation in any British Possession in America, or the Island of Mauritius, as being the Produce of such Possession or of such Island, the Proprietor of the Estate on which such Goods were produced, or his known Agent, shall make and sign an Affidavit, in Writing, before the Collector or Controller at the Port of Exportation, or before One of His Majesty's Justices of the Peace, or other Officer duly authorized to administer such Oath, residing in or near the Place where such Estate is situated, declaring that such Goods are the Produce of such Estate; and such Affidavit shall set fourth the Name of the Estate, and the Description and Quantity of the Goods, and the Packages containing the same, with the Marks and Numbers thereon, and the Name of the Persons to whose Charge at the Place of Shipment they are to be sent; and if any Justice of the Peace, or other Officer aforesaid, shall subscribe his Name to any Writing, purporting to be such Affidavit, unless the Person purporting to make such Affidavit shall actually appear before him, and be sworn to the Truth of the same, such Justice of the Peace or Officer aforesaid shall forfeit and pay for any such Offence the Sum of Fifty Pounds; and the Person entering and shipping such Goods shall deliver such Affidavit to the Collector or Controller, or other proper Officer, and shall make Oath before him that the Goods which are to be shipped by Virtue of such Entry are the same as are mentioned in such Affidavit; and the Master of the Ship in which such Goods shall be laden shall, before Clearance, make Oath before the Collector or Controller, that the Goods shipped by virtue of such Entry are the same as are mentioned and intended in such Affidavit, to the best of his knowledge and Belief; and thereupon the Collector and Controller, or other proper Officer, shall sign and give to the Master a Certificate of Production, stating that Proof has been made, in Manner required by Law, that such Goods (describing the same,) are the Produce of such British Possession, or of such Island, and setting forth in such Certificate the Name of the Exporter, and of the Exporting Ship, and of the Master thereof, and the Destination of the Goods; and if any Sugar, Coffee, Cocoa Nuts, or Spirits be Imported into any British Possession in America, or into the Island of Mauritius, as being the Produce of some other such Possession, or of such Island, without such Certificate of Production, the same shall be forfeited; and if any Mahogany be so imported, the same shall be deemed to be of Foreign Production.
+And be it further enacted, That before any Sugar, Coffee, Cocoa tion for Sngar, Coffre, AAVI.
+And be a jurner chatter, That before any outst, in any British Cosna Nuis, Spirits, Nuts, Spirits, or Mahogany shall be shipped for Exportation in any British Possession in America, or the Island of Mauritius, as being the Produce of such Possession or of such Island, the Proprietor of the Estate on which such Goods were produced, or his known Agent, shall make and sign an Affidavit, in Writing, before the Collector or Controller at the Port of Exportation, or before One of His Majesty's Justices of the Peace, or other Officer duly authorized to administer such Oath, residing in or near the Place where such Estate is situated, declaring that such Goods are the Produce of such Estate; and such Affidavit shall set fourth the Name of the Estate, and the Description and Quantity of the Goods, and the Packages containing the same, with the Marks and Numbers thereon, and the Name of the Person to whose Charge at the Place of Shipment they are to be sent; and if any Justice of the Peace, or other Officer aforesaid, shall subscribe his Name to any Writing, purporting to be such Affidavit, unless the Person purporting to make such Affidavit shall actually appear before him, and be sworn to the Truth of the same, such Justice of the Peace or Officer aforesaid shall forfeit and pay for any such Offence the Sum of Fifty Pounds; and the Person entering and shipping such Oath of Exporter.
+Goods shall deliver such Affidavit to the Collector or Controller, or other proper Ufficer, and shall make Oath before him that the Goods which are to be shipped by Virtue of such Entry are the same as are mentioned in such Affidavit; and the Master of the Ship in which such Oath of the Master.
+Goods shall be laden shall, before Clearance, make Oath before the Ccllector or Controller, that the Goods shipped by virtue of such Entry are the same as are mentioned and intended in such Affidavit, to the best of his Knowledge and Belief; and thereupon the Collector and Controller, or other proper Officer, shall sign and give to the Master a Certificate of Production, stating that Proof has been made, in Manner required by Law, that such Goods (describing the same,) are the Produce of such British Possession, or of such Island, and setting forth in such Certificate the Name of the Exporter, and of the Exporting Ship, and of the Master thereof, and the Destination of the Goods; and if any Sugar, Coffee, Cocoa Nuts, or Spirits be Imported into any British Possession in America, or into the Island of Mauritius, as being the Produce of some other such Possession, or of such Island, without such Certificate of Production, the same shall be forfeited; and if any Mahogany be so imported, the same shall be deemed to be of Foreign Production.